 As described above, each insurance company has its own policies and restrictions on short-term trading.
-Additionally, the terms and restrictions on short-term trading may vary from one variable insurance contract to another even among those contracts issued by the same insurance company.
+In addition, the terms and restrictions on short-term trading may vary from one variable insurance contract to another even among those contracts issued by the same insurance company.
 Therefore, contract holders should consult their own variable insurance contract for the specific short-term trading periods and restrictions.

-Whenever a Fund is able to identify short-term trades and/or traders, such Fund has broad authority to take discretionary action against market timers and against particular trades.
+Whenever the Fund is able to identify short-term trades and/or traders, the Fund has broad authority to take discretionary action against market timers and against particular trades and uniformly will apply the short-term trading restrictions to all such trades which the Fund identifies.
 As described above, however, the Fund typically requires the assistance of the insurance company to identify such short-term trades and traders.
 In the event the Fund cannot identify and prevent such trades, these may result in increased costs to all Fund shareholders as described below.
-When identified, a Fund has sole discretion to:
+When identified the Fund has sole discretion to:

-- restrict or reject purchases or exchanges that it or its agents believe constitute excessive trading and - reject purchases or exchanges that violate a Fund's excessive trading policies or its exchange limits.
+- restrict or reject purchases or exchanges that it or its agents believe constitute excessive trading and - reject purchases or exchanges that violate the Fund's excessive trading policies or its exchange limits.